rebelsky/sams-assorted-musings-reflections/_forthcoming.md

    cut when I add my next role or responsibility.)

 1. Favorite musings (or selected musings).

-1. I love Grinnell.
-(Reflections from meeting with Ologie.
-I love our students.
-I love my thoughtful colleagues.
-I love the College's ability to support many of our students.
-Whenever I get frustrated with the institution, I have to remember those things.)  [short]

 1. To-do list managers.
 (Notes are in my notebook.)
 But also most of my tasks don't have a firm deadline.
 When everything is in one